NHS Trust Pulse Oximetry Application Form

 Terms and conditions

-- If your application is successful Tiny Tickers will purchase Nellcor PM100N KIT, portable device with a reusable sensor for use on paediatrics or infants.
+- If your application is successful Tiny Tickers will purchase Masimo RAD 5 handheld devices with a reusable sensor for use on paediatrics or infants.
 The equipment includes a 12-month warranty with the supplier.
 If this arrangement doesn’t work for your hospital, please don’t hesitate to get in touch.

 - To confirm, once Tiny Tickers has supplied the machines, you will have full ownership, liability for use and maintenance of the machines.
-The machines include a 12-month warranty, and you can contact Medtronic Technical Services Contact Centre directly (details will be provided).
+The machines include a 12-month warranty, and you can contact the supplier’s technical services department directly (details will be provided).

 - We shall provide a sticker stating, “funded by Tiny Tickers” or similar and would be very grateful if you could place it on the machines in order to highlight our charitable work.